Your shared stories

 What if my family is unable to care for me?

 Hospice understands that some people do not have the option to stay with a family member who can serve as their primary caregiver.
-In such cases, St. Anthony's de Greeff Hospice House is one option available to patients.
+In such cases, St. Anthony's at de Greeff Hospice House is one option available to patients.
 Our hospice team will work with you to address your unique situation to ensure your safety and well-being.

 How often will I see my hospice team?